Unleash/unleash-proxy-client-js/README.md

 - [Vue.js](https://vuejs.org/)
 - ...and probably your favorite!

-## How to use the client as a module.
+## How to use the client as a module

 **Step 1: Unleash Proxy**